 Dyrholaey’s origin story can be traced back to when it was a volcanic island separate from mainland Iceland.
 Today, Dyrholaey is connected to the rest of the country, becoming a small peninsula unto itself.

-This promontory is best known for its fantastic views over Iceland’s South Coast, as well as the birdlife that utilizes Dyrholaey’s towering cliff faces and the enormous rock arch that dominates the scene.
+This coastal cliff is best known for its fantastic views over Iceland’s South Coast, as well as the birdlife that utilizes Dyrholaey’s towering cliff faces.
+You'll also discover an enormous rock arch that dominates the scene!

 Those traveling to Dyrholaey for the views will be in for a sure treat.
 To the north, you will be able to see Myrdalsjokull glacier, while to the east and west, respectively, you will have views over Reynisdrangar and the southern coastline towards the town of Selfoss.

-Do note, however, that parts of Dyrholaey are closed off during May and June in order to leave the nesting birds undisturbed.
-Guests looking to see birdlife can see a variety of species, including puffins, but be aware of the Arctic Tern, which is known to divebomb aggressively when protecting its nests.
+Note that parts of Dyrholaey are closed off during May and June to leave the nesting birds undisturbed.
+Guests looking to see birdlife can observe a variety of species, including puffins.
+However, be mindful of the Arctic Tern, which is known to divebomb aggressively when protecting its nests.

 - See also: Dyrhólaey - The Arch with the Hole.